MisterAbyss/MisterAbyss/README.md

 - --------------------------------------------------------------------------------------------------

 - ☆.That being said... hello!!
 My name is Judas :3, call me whatever my pony name is too!!!
 Or by my kin/irl names.☆
-- ☆.Please do not talk to me if you are under 16, it makes me uncomfortable <:(!!!
+- ☆.Please do not friend me if you are under 16, it makes me uncomfortable <:(!!!
   Exceptions are for the people I'm already friends with or close to.☆
 - ☆.I am very very taken and in love with my boyfriend!!!
 I will not reciprocate romantic advances or flirting intentionally, anything I say or do is platonic!!!
 Do no approach me with the intent to kin date!!!
 I don't want you lil bro!!!!.☆